Manage signatures in email conversations

-CodeTwo Email Signatures for Office 365 allows you to manage how signatures are added to your correspondence.
-Using the drop-down list available on the Design tab (Fig. 1.), you can:
+CodeTwo Email Signatures for Office 365 allows you to control how signatures are added to your correspondence.
+By using the drop-down list available on the Design tab (Fig. 1.), you can:

 - add the same signature to every email,